Visit the institution website for COVID‑19 updates

 Months of entry

-This course is for experienced practitioners, such as nurses, pharmacists, radiographers, audiologists, cardiac physiologists, ambulance staff and midwives who have clinical practice access with patient management responsibilities.
+This programme is for experienced practitioners, such as nurses, pharmacists, radiographers, audiologists, cardiac physiologists, ambulance staff and midwives who have clinical practice access with patient management responsibilities.

 It is designed to support the development of experienced, registered health and care practitioner to a level of practice characterised by a high degree of autonomy and complex decision making.
 This master’s level award encompasses the four pillars of clinical practice:

-The aim of this course is to provide healthcare practitioners with the knowledge and skills for advanced clinical practice that will enable them to function competently in :
+The aim of this programme is to provide healthcare practitioners with the knowledge and skills for advanced clinical practice that will enable them to function competently in :

 • Providing effective healthcare.